 Do you see what I mean by no hand lettering talent?
 We all do the best we can…

-I used them here in my monthly spread.
+I used the Microns here in my monthly spread, too.

 I used the 08 for the January title; the 05 for the lines and subtitles; the 03 for the letters of the week and dates; and the 02 for all the entries.
 There’s also a 01 and an 005, but I haven’t used those smaller widths yet.
 The ink does ghost a bit in these notebooks, but all inks do and it doesn’t bother me one bit.
 And, the tips on this 80 g/sqm paper in the Leuchtturm 1917 is LIKE BUTTER!
 So smooth.
 Sakura Micron pens come in a variety of sizes and colors if boring black is not really your thing.

 Essential Bullet Journal Supplies – Pens for Drawing and Coloring